opensanctions/storyweb/DESIGN.md

 * `https://istories.ru/...`,`17`,`PER`,`Владимир Плахотнюк`,`vladimir-plahotnuk`

-# Step 4: Build an entity loom
+## Step 4: Build an entity loom

 Loop of this:

 * Pick a particularly namey-looking tag that occurs a lot.
 * Show it to a user and prompt them to decide:
     1. This is a new entity's name, make a new ID (shortuuid)
-    2. This is another surface form of an existing entity, show top 5 search results (if it is a surface form, ask them to decide if it's a strong or weak alias)
+    2. This is another surface form of an existing entity, show top 5 search results (ask if it's a strong or weak alias)
 * Focus the user process on the (new) entity
     * Show co-occurring other tags, including place and date tags
-    * Maybe: show the sentence in which the tag is used in relation to an alias of the entity
+    * Maybe: show any sentence in which both the tag and an alias of the entity occur
-    * For each tag prompt the user to say if it's a strong/weak alias, context or related entity or unrelated tag
+    * For each tag, prompt the user to say if it's a strong/weak alias, context or related entity or unrelated tag
     * Allow the user to finish working on this entity and start with a new one
 * Start over.